MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/get-access-to-and-back-up-a-former-user-s-data.md

 3. In the right pane, choose  **OneDrive**.
 Under **Get access to files**, choose **Create link to files**.

-4. Click the link to open the file location and download and copy the files to your own OneDrive for Business, or a common location.
+4. Select the link to open the file location and download and copy the files to your own OneDrive for Business, or a common location.
 You can also share the link with another user to download the files.

 ### Use the old admin center to access a former user's OneDrive documents